 Students eligible for veterans’ benefits register and pay their College bills in the same manner as non-veteran students.
 Reimbursement is made by the Department of Veterans Affairs on a monthly basis.
 The amount of reimbursement is governed by the student’s program and the student’s course load.

 To be reimbursed the student must comply with the following procedures:

-Once admitted to the College, the student must obtain an Application for Program of Education or Training from either the Department of Veterans Affairs or from the University.
+Once admitted to the College, the student must obtain an Application for Program of Education or Training from either the Department of Veterans Affairs or from the College.
 The completed application along with a certified copy of the DD-214, is sent to Annette Raymond (see address below).

-Students transferring from another university or college will need to obtain a Request for Change of Place of Training from either the Department of Veterans Affairs or the from the University.
+Students transferring from another university or college will need to obtain a Request for Change of Place of Training from either the Department of Veterans Affairs or the from the College.
 The completed form should be sent to:

 Students who receive veteran's benefits at the College the preceding semester and plan to re-enroll with no change of objective should inform the Registrar's Office at the time of registration that they wish to be re-certified under the provisions of their original VA Form 22-1990.